Bridging Fairness and Explainability: Can Input-Based Explanations Promote Fairness in Hate Speech Detection?: Introduction

 Explainability has long been deemed critical to improving fairness.
 Researchers believe that if the use of sensitive features is evidenced by model explanations, then they can easily detect biased predictions and impose fairness constraints by guiding models to avoid such faulty reasoning~\citep{meng2022interpretability, sogancioglu-etal-2023-using-explainability}.
 However, recent studies have challenged this assumption, suggesting that the relationship between explainability and fairness is complex and that explanations may not always reliably detect or mitigate bias~\citep{dimanov2020you, fooling-lime, pruthi-etal-2020-learning}.
 Unfortunately, to the best of our knowledge, current studies are mostly limited to qualitative analysis on a small set of explanation methods~\citep{balkir-etal-2022-challenges, deck-etal-2024-critical-survey}.
 Our work takes a step toward bridging explainability and fairness by providing the first comprehensive quantitative analysis in the context of hate speech detection, a task where both fairness and explainability are particularly critical.
-Specifically, we address the following three research questions to investigate the role of explainability in promoting fairness within the task of hate speech detection: \begin{itemize} \item \textbf{RQ1: Can input-based explanations be used to identify biased predictions?} \item \textbf{RQ2: Can input-based explanations be used to automatically select fair models?} \item \textbf{RQ3: Can input-based explanations be used to mitigate bias during model training?} \end{itemize} Our results show that input-based explanations can effectively detect biased predictions and help reduce bias during model training, but they are less reliable for automatic fair model selection.
+Specifically, we address the following three research questions to investigate the role of explainability in promoting fairness within the task of hate speech detection: \begin{itemize} \item \textbf{RQ1: Can input-based explanations be used to identify biased predictions?} \item \textbf{RQ2: Can input-based explanations be used to automatically select fair models?} \item \textbf{RQ3: Can input-based explanations be used to mitigate bias during model training?} \end{itemize} Our experiments demonstrate that input-based explanations can effectively detect biased predictions (RQ1), are less reliable for automatic fair model selection (RQ2), and can help reduce bias during model training (RQ3).
 Furthermore, our analyses indicate that explanation-based bias detection remains robust even when models are trained to reduce reliance on sensitive features, and that these explanations outperform LLM judgments in identifying bias.